scottsuch/capistrano-graphite/README.md

 [gem]: https://rubygems.org/gems/capistrano-graphite
 [travis]: http://travis-ci.org/scottsuch/capistrano-graphite
 [codeclimate]: https://codeclimate.com/githubscottsuch/capistrano-graphite
-This gem extends capistrano's deploy functionality by pushing events to graphite.
+This gem extends [Capistrano's](https://github.com/capistrano/capistrano) deploy functionality by pushing events to graphite.
 Currently events are only pushed after ```deploy:updated``` and ```deploy:reverted```.
 Some information on events can be found in [this nice writeup](http://obfuscurity.com/2014/01/Graphite-Tip-A-Better-Way-to-Store-Events).
-This gem works with capistrano v3.1.0 and above.
+This gem works with Capistrano v3.1.0 and above.
-For a gem that works with older versions of capistrano go [here](https://github.com/hellvinz/graphite-notify).
+For a gem that works with older versions of capistrano look [here](https://github.com/hellvinz/graphite-notify).

 ## Installation